3D printing marketplace: Copyright concerns

 Current intellectual property (IP) legislation in the developed countries does not explicitly regulate 3D printing.
 This creates numerous questions about the IP status of 3D printing marketplaces.
 Some analysts predict that 3D printing marketplaces will be "the next Napster".
 Most marketplaces remain conservative on this topic.
 Most large 3D printing marketplaces also have procedures for copyright complaints.
 Further development of 3D printing and more new marketplaces for file sharing will most probably cause copyright to become a significant issue in them.

+Security concerns

+Movements like "3D2A", focusing on printing and marketing gun parts, have emerged to the alarm of international law enforcement efforts and security researchers.